Maine Coon Cat Lifespan & Longevity Guide

 The Maine Coon has an average lifespan of 10-13 yrs.
 Larger breeds tend to have shorter lifespans, but proper care can help your Maine Coon live to the upper end of this range.

-With a typical weight of 10-25 lbs and lifespan of 10-13 yrs, the Maine Coon requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 10-25 lbs and lifespan of 10-13 yrs, the Maine Coon has specific care needs shaped by its genetics and build.
 The Maine Coon cat is distinguished among felines by its long coat, moderate energy disposition, and a personality that has captivated cat enthusiasts worldwide.

 Factors Affecting Longevity